FreezeManny/mail-bot/README.md

 - One worker per account: connect, check `INBOX` for unseen mail, sort matches, then wait `poll_interval_seconds` and repeat.
-Reconnects with exponential backoff on any connection error.
+Reconnects with exponential backoff on any connection error, starting over from one second whenever the connection that dropped had been up and working - some providers (GMX) end a healthy session after a few hours, and that must not ratchet the delay up over a day of uptime.
 (IMAP `IDLE` for near-instant sorting was tried and dropped for now to keep this simple - may come back later.)
 - Read/unread state is never touched.
 Messages are found with a `SEARCH` on